Enjoy the Museum anytime and anywhere!

 Running Time: 9 mins 27 secs

-This video takes a close look at the impacts of the stockyards and meatpacking industries in Chicago from immigration and migration, to changing neighborhoods to workplace safety, public policy and labor organizing.
-It asks students to consider these impacts, how work shapes a city, and what the future of work may look like in Chicago.
+Takes a close look at how Chicago’s stockyards and meatpacking industries affected everything in the city from immigration and migration, to changing neighborhoods to workplace safety, public policy and labor organizing.
+Students will be asked to consider these impacts, how work shapes a city, and what the future of work may look like in Chicago.